Post job

 A rehab technician's role is to assist physical therapists and patients in a hospital or similar facility.
 Typically, their responsibilities revolve around gathering a patient's personal information and medical history, escorting them to corresponding rooms, and conducting initial tests and assessments.
 It is also essential to maintain records of all transactions, updating medical accounts promptly and accurately.
 Furthermore, a rehab technician may also perform basic treatments under the supervision of a physical therapist.
 There are also instances when they have to sanitize and clean therapy equipment, all in adherence to the facility's safety regulations and policies.

 These skill sets are where the common ground ends though.
-A physical therapy aide responsibility is more likely to require skills like "patient care," "ultrasound," "strong customer service," and "appointment scheduling."
-Whereas a rehab technician requires skills like "physical therapy," "cpr," "cleanliness," and "taking care."
-Just by understanding these different skills you can see how different these careers are.
+The responsibilities of a physical therapy aide are more likely to require skills like "patient care," "ultrasound," "strong customer service," and "appointment scheduling."
+On the other hand, a job as a rehab technician requires skills like "physical therapy," "cpr," "cleanliness," and "taking care."
+As you can see, what employees do in each career varies considerably.

 Aides are personal employees of their clients who commonly have health issues that render them unable to do certain tasks.
 They help out their clients with activities they may need assistance in.
 They may do personal errands such as grocery shopping, cleaning, and cooking.
 They also provide care for their clients by helping them bathe, dress, brush their teeth, and other personal hygiene activities.
 Aides also help their clients walk, sit, and eat if their clients' motor functions are compromised.
 Aides are expected to be patient, caring, and trustworthy.

-But both careers also use different skills, according to real physical therapy aide resumes.
-While physical therapy aide responsibilities can utilize skills like "rehabilitation," "ultrasound," "strong customer service," and "hipaa," some aides use skills like "cpr," "compassion," "home health," and "behavioral issues."
+Each career also uses different skills, according to real physical therapy aide resumes.
+While physical therapy aide responsibilities can utilize skills like "rehabilitation," "ultrasound," "strong customer service," and "hipaa," aides use skills like "cpr," "compassion," "home health," and "behavioral issues."

-When it comes to the differences in education between the two professions, aides tend to reach similar levels of education than physical therapy aides.
+Aides earn a lower average salary than physical therapy aides.
+But aides earn the highest pay in the health care industry, with an average salary of $27,848.
+Additionally, physical therapy aides earn the highest salaries in the health care with average pay of $29,450 annually.Average education levels between the two professions vary.
+Aides tend to reach similar levels of education than physical therapy aides.
 In fact, they're 1.1% more likely to graduate with a Master's Degree and 1.2% less likely to earn a Doctoral Degree.

 A rehabilitation aide is responsible for assisting patients with injuries, mental disorders, and illnesses in their treatment plans and medications.
 Rehabilitation aides monitor the patients' progress and update attending physicians regarding their conditions.
 They also prepare treatment rooms, including the materials and equipment for the medical procedures, and discuss the process with the patients.
 A rehabilitation aide must be highly organizational, especially in attending to different patients' needs and ensuring the safety and security of all facilities and assets.

-Let's now take a look at the restorative, rehab aide profession.
-On average, these workers make higher salaries than physical therapy aides with a $2,477 difference per year.
+On average, restoratives, rehab aide earn higher salaries than physical therapy aides, with a $2,477 difference per year.

-Some important key differences between the two careers are a few of the skills necessary to fulfill responsibilities.
-Some examples from physical therapy aide resumes include skills like "patients," "patient care," "rehabilitation," and "customer service," whereas a restorative, rehab aide might be skilled in "healthcare," "adl," "cna clinical," and "patient therapy. "
+Some important key differences between the two careers include a few of the skills necessary to fulfill the responsibilities of each.
+Some examples from physical therapy aide resumes include skills like "patients," "patient care," "rehabilitation," and "customer service," whereas a restorative, rehab aide is more likely to list skills in "healthcare," "adl," "cna clinical," and "patient therapy. "

-When it comes to education, restoratives, rehab aide tend to earn similar education levels than physical therapy aides.
+When it comes to education, restoratives, rehab aide tend to earn similar degree levels compared to physical therapy aides.
 In fact, they're 3.5% less likely to earn a Master's Degree, and 2.3% less likely to graduate with a Doctoral Degree.